 Award-winning filmmaker Aviva Kempner wants to know: where is Moe Berg’s final resting place?
 As part of researching her new documentary about Berg, Kempner is currently in Israel trying to solve this final mystery of the man most remembered as the catcher who was a spy.

 A Jewish baseball player, Berg caught and coached for five major league teams from the 1920s up until the 1940s during baseball’s Golden Age.
-But Berg also worked as a spy in Europe, Latin America and Japan for the US Office of Strategic Services (OSS) before, during and after World War II.
+But Berg also worked as a spy in Europe, Latin America and Japan for the US Office of Strategic Services (OSS) during World War II.
 Today he is considered a hero, especially to American Jews.

 But Berg’s final resting place has become as mysterious as his double life.
 After his death in 1972, the urn with Berg’s ashes was interred in the family plot in a Jewish cemetery in Newark, New Jersey.
-His name was engraved on the stone tombstone..
+His name was engraved on the stone tombstone.
 However, at some point his sister Ethel apparently had the urn dug up and took it to Israel in 1974.